memfault/interrupt/_drafts/git-bisect.md

 teammates started reporting that the verify step (Step 5) from above was failing unexpectedly.
 The python script was reporting failures where there was no issue before.
-Although there were few commits, such issues can be very difficult to find if not approached in a somewhat organized fashion.
+Although there were few commits, such issues can be very difficult to find if not approached methodically.
 Trying to find issues by testing commits one by one tends to look like this:

 <figure>